 The father next contends that Judge Truman, in setting aside the April 9, 1968, order on the basis of Rule 60(c), 16 A.R.S., committed an abuse of discretion.
 Rule 60(c) provides for relief from a judgment or order taken against a party through his mistake, inadvertence, surprise, or excusable neglect.
 When the order was entered the appellee remained in Chicago, Illinois, where she resided with the children.
 The record shows that she did not have sufficient funds to return to Arizona.
 Based on advice from her Illinois attorney that the Arizona court did not have jurisdiction over her due to improper service, she did not defend the April 9, 1968 action.
 The attorney also advised her that she was in no danger of losing the custody of the children.

-The appellant fails to rebut this evidence except to intimate that she should never have left Arizona in the first place, and "deliberately created the plan to ignore Arizona's authority and depends on the Illinois court's protection."
+The appellant fails to rebut this evidence except to intimate that she should never l^ave left Arizona in the first place, and “deliberately created the plan to ignore Arizona’s authority and depends on the Illinois court’s protection.”
 Such contentions are without basis.

-Viewing the record most favorably to sustaining the trial court, we conclude that appellee's reliance on the advice of her attorney is, alone, sufficient basis for setting aside a judgment.
+Viewing the record most favorably to sustaining the trial court, we conclude that appellee’s reliance on the advice of her attorney is, alone, sufficient basis for setting aside a judgment.
 Central Bank of Willcox v.
-Willcox-Pima Overland Co., 21 Ariz.
-314, 188 P. 133 (1920).
-This being a child custody case, a full hearing on the merits is particularly appropriate, and the overall circumstances clearly justifies relief from the operation of the judgment of April 9, 1968.
+Willcox-Pima Overland Co.,

-In considering appellant's contention that it was error to award the custody of the children to the appellee, our main consideration is, of course, the children's welfare.
-The trial court's judgment concerning the children's best interests will not be set aside unless it clearly appears that the court abused its discretion.
-In re Clay, 96 Ariz.
-160, 393 P.2d 257 (1964).
+In considering appellant’s contention that it was error to award the custody of the children to the appellee, our main consideration is, of course, the children’s welfare.
+The trial court’s judgment concerning the children’s best interests will not be set aside unless it clearly appears that the court abused its discretion.
+In re Clay,

 Although the appellee worked to support herself and the children, she always insured that the children were constantly supervised.
 When not at work she gave her time, love and affection to the children.
 She took steps to protect their health, made arrangements for schooling, provided a modest but neat and clean apartment, and she adequately fed, dressed and disciplined the children.
 The record tells a story of a working mother who is devoted to her children and who is doing the best possible for her children under the circumstances.
 Although the appellant makes several innunendos about appellee’s moral fitness, the trial court apparently found them to be unfounded, nor is it for us to tell the trial judge which testimony she must believe.
 The custodial order is supported in the evidence.

 The appellant states that the portion of the July 9, 1968 order dealing with child support was unjust and an abuse of discretion in that it requires him to pay support for the months of February through June, 1968.
 The record shows that appellant was in arrears in making support payments from February through April 9, 1968.
-There is nothing unjust nor is there an abuse of the court's discretion *505 in requiring him to pay support for the period he was legally obligated to do so.
+There is nothing unjust nor is there an abuse, of the court’s discretion *505 in requiring him to pay support for the period he was legally obligated to do so.

-The July 9, 1968 order reinstated the appellant's support obligation at $100 a month per child.
+The July 9, 1968 order reinstated the appellant’s support obligation at $100 a month per child.
 Appellant says that the court erred in not reinstating that amount with the same condition as in the separation agreement — that in the event appellee remarried the support payments were to be reduced to $50 per month per child.
-The separation agreement, as well as the divorce decree, does not bind the court's power to change, amend, or alter an award of child support.
+The separation agreement, as well as the divorce decree, does not bind the court’s power to change, amend, or alter an award of child support.
 Gotthelf v.
-Gotthelf, 38 Ariz.
-369, 300 P. 186 (1931); Grimditch v.
-Grimditch, 71 Ariz.
-198, 225 P.2d 489, modified on other grounds, 71 Ariz.
-237, 226 P.2d 142 (1951).
+Gotthelf,

 Before a child support order can be modified, there must be a showing of a change of circumstances.
 Although the appellee does not point to any specific allegations showing a change of circumstances, we believe the record, taken as a whole, and the evidence as viewed by Judge Truman, constitute a sufficient change.

 The appellee now resides in a large metropolitan area where undoubtably her expenses for the children are higher.
 The climate in Chicago is harsher, requiring additional clothing expenses for the children.
 The children are nearing school age, which also will increase expenses.
 These factors coupled with the usual increased costs of feeding and clothing two fast growing children, appear to us as representing a sufficient sum total of changes in circumstances to allow a modification of the support order.
 We also deem these reasons sufficient justification for the order continuing support payments during the periods of visitation.
 Bradley v.
-Fowler, 30 Wash.2d 609, 192 P.2d 969, 2 A.L.R.
-2d 822 (1948).
+Fowler,

 The order of July 9, 1968, gave the appellant six weeks visitation rights during the summer, on the condition that appellant pay transportation costs to and from Illinois, and that a $500 bond be posted.
 Appellant contends that the trial court abused her discretion by affixing this condition.